Gerreidae/Windows-Phone-Metro-Pack/README.md

 # Windows-Phone-Metro-Pack

-Este es un paquete de iconos inspirado en la estética original de Windows Phone 8, diseñado para usarse con launchers compatibles con Lawnicons (especialmente con [MetroPhoneLauncher](https://github.com/queuejw/MetroPhoneLauncher)).
+This is an icon pack inspired by the original Windows Phone 8 aesthetics, designed to be used with Lawnicons compatible launchers (especially with [MetroPhoneLauncher](https://github.com/queuejw/MetroPhoneLauncher)).

-### Características
+### Features

-- Íconos en formato SVG (vectorial).
+- Icons in SVG (vector) format.
-- Blanco sobre fondo transparente.
-- Ligero y personalizable.
+- White on transparent background.
+- Lightweight and customizable.
-- Basado en Lawnicons (licencia MIT).
+- Based on Lawnicons (MIT license).

-### Créditos
+### Credits

-Basado en el proyecto [Lawnicons](https://github.com/LawnchairLauncher/lawnicons) por Lawnchair Launcher Team.
+Based on the project [Lawnicons](https://github.com/LawnchairLauncher/lawnicons) by Lawnchair Launcher Team.
-Licencia MIT.
-Este repositorio contiene solo los íconos y archivos necesarios para el funcionamiento del pack.
+MIT license.
+This repository contains only the icons and files necessary for the pack to work.

 ---

 © 2025 Gerreidae

+Translated with DeepL.com (free version)